Knoblauchpilze/models/README.md

 The save files are registered using a `.mod` extension and are a mix between human readable and binary data.

-We use the model described in the simulation [secion](#what-is-a-simulation?) to represent the save files.
+We use the model described in the simulation [section](#what-is-a-simulation) to represent the save files.

 This leads to the following structure: